sted9000/sted9000.github.io/_posts/2020-12-22-Early-Christmas.md

 My wonderful girlfriend is about the least capable person of sneakiness and also the least capable of holding in a secret.
 Therefore I have always known about the gifts she has gotten me before the special day.
 This year for x-mas, she outdid herself and I am so very thrilled to start massaging myself tomorrow with my [theragun pro](https://www.theragun.com/us/en-us/pro-us.html).

-"Humans, at there best, are givers of gifts."
+"Humans, at their best, are givers of gifts."